hangwu12/homepage/_pages/about.md

 <p><b>PhD      University of Chicago, United States, </b> 2020—Present</p>

-<p style="text-indent: 2em;">Joint PhD in the Department of Cinema and Media Studies and the Department of East Asian Languages and Civilizationst</p>
+<p style="margin-left: 20px; margin-right: 20px;">Joint PhD in the Department of Cinema and Media Studies and the Department of East Asian Languages and Civilizationst</p>

-<p style="text-indent: 2em;">Dissertation: “Televisual Remediations: The Emergence of a Transmedia Worldbuilding in China”
+<p style="margin-left: 20px; margin-right: 20px;">Dissertation: “Televisual Remediations: The Emergence of a Transmedia Worldbuilding in China”

-<p style="text-indent: 2em;">Committee Members: Thomas Lamarre (chair), Paola Iovene, and Patrick Jagoda
+<p style="margin-left: 20px; margin-right: 20px;">Committee Members: Thomas Lamarre (chair), Paola Iovene, and Patrick Jagoda

 <p><b>        McGill University, Canada </b> PhD in the Department of East Asian Studies, 2017- 2020 (transferred to UChicago)</p>